China says concerned about EU protectionism on steel imports

-BEIJING China is greatly concerned about the European Union's protectionist measures against Chinese steel products, the commerce ministry said on Saturday.
+BEIJING (Reuters) - China is greatly concerned about the European Union's protectionist measures against Chinese steel products, the commerce ministry said on Saturday.

 "The Chinese side has expressed great concerns and worries about the EU's trade protectionist tendency over steel," the ministry said in a statement on its website.